Gorditas

 frying gorditas on a skillet.

-Step 3- Cook.
-Heat a non-stick skillet, add oil, and cook one dough at a time until golden brown.
+Step 3- Heat a non-stick skillet, add oil, and cook one dough at a time until golden brown.
 Flip and continue cooking.
 Repeat with the remaining dough balls.

 freshly cooked gorditas cooling on a dish towel.